mikegratton/slog/README.md

 ### Locale Setting

-Slog uses a thread-local stream object that is initialized in an order you can't control (the old static intitialization fiasco of C++ lore).
+Slog uses a thread-local stream object that is initialized in an order you can't control (the old static initialization fiasco of C++ lore).
 As such, if you change the global locale after starting the logger, the streams will not pick up on this by default.
 You can force Slog to update the stream locale via `void set_locale(std::locale locale)` or `void set_locale_to_global()`.

 ## Building Slog

 Slog is written in C++11 and has no required dependencies.
-You'll probably be happiest building it as part of a CMake superbuild.
+You'll probably be happiest building it as part of a CMake super-build.
 To do so, add this project as a subdirectory of your code and put
 ```cpp
 add_subdirectory(slog)